 The museum is full of machinery and tools linked to the island’s golden age when it was producing textiles, tanning leather, printing, and glass.
 Its most popular exhibit is the world’s first electric car – the Enfield 8000 which was produced in Greece.

 10. Marvel at an El Greco Painting in the Dormition of the Virgin Church

 In 1983 the island’s greatest art treasure was accidentally uncovered in the three-aisled basilica Church of the Dormition of the Virgin which is situated behind the port in Ermoupolis.
 The discovery was a painting by Dominikos Theotokpoulos – ‘El Greco’.

 The icon was painted in the 16h century in around 1562 when El Greco was about 21 years old – making it his earliest known work.
 It is quite unlike his other work, but well worth seeing.
 Whilst you are in the church, do look up at the inside of the domes as these are ribbed with wood to replicate fishing boats.

 11. Walk the alleyways of Ano Syros

-There are a number of interesting places to see both inside and close to the town and these include the Jesuit and Capuchin monasteries.
-The town definitely gets busier the nearer it gets to sunset and many will be climbing up the marble steps to the hilltop to get an amazing view of the sinking sun.
-Ano Syros is situated 3.5 kilometers from Ermoupolis and it is fun to make the journey on foot.
+There are a number of interesting places to see both inside and close to the town, including the Jesuit and Capuchin monasteries.
+The town definitely gets busier the nearer it gets to sunset, and many will be climbing up the marble steps to the hilltop to get an amazing view of the sinking sun.
+Ano Syros is situated 3.5 kilometers from Ermoupolis, and making the journey on foot is fun.